Nathanofzion/zi-playground/docs/development/LATEST_ISSUES_STATUS.md

 ### 1. React Hooks & Systemic Crashes
 **Severity:** 🔴 CRITICAL
 **Module:** Frontend (Hooks), Backend (API)
-**Status:** ❌ BROKEN

-The reported "Hooks Crash" is not an isolated frontend bug but a symptom of multiple systemic failures:
-*   **Root Cause:** Hooks are failing because they are dependent on backend services and database structures that are either missing, broken, or incomplete.
-The frontend attempts to fetch data that doesn't exist, causing unhandled exceptions.
-*   **Rendering Issues:** Basic rendering optimizations are missing.
-Conditional rendering logic is flawed, leading to crashes when data is missing instead of failing gracefully.
-*   **Infinite Retry Loops:** When a request fails (e.g., due to the broken backend), the application attempts to retry infinitely without any fail-safe checks.
-This floods the network and contributes to the CPU overload described below.
+**Status:** ⚠️ PARTIALLY RESOLVED / IN PROGRESS

+*   **Status Update:** Significant progress has been made in stabilizing the frontend hooks.
+The "Nested button hydration warning" has been fixed by properly using the `asChild` prop in components.
+*   **Infinite Retry Loops:** The application still requires fail-safe checks to prevent infinite retry loops when backend requests fail.
+*   **3D Canvas Performance:** The interactive 3D background on the home screen remains a source of instability (excessive resource usage) and requires optimization (object pooling, particle limits).

-### 2. 3D Canvas Performance & Crash
+### 2. Supabase Edge Function Stability
 **Severity:** 🔴 CRITICAL
-**Module:** Frontend (UI/UX)
-**Status:** ⚠️ UNSTABLE

-The interactive 3D background on the home screen is a major source of instability:
-*   **Resource Leak:** Clicking on the canvas spawns new 3D polygon instances without limit.
-*   **Impact:** This causes rapid and excessive CPU and memory consumption, directly leading to browser freezes and application crashes.
-*   **Recommendation:** Implement object pooling, limit the maximum number of particles, and optimize the WebGL rendering context.

-### 3. Supabase Edge Function Timeouts
-**Severity:** 🔴 CRITICAL
 **Module:** Backend (Supabase)
 **Status:** ❌ BROKEN

-Backend functions are consistently failing with "CPU time limit reached" errors:
-*   **Root Cause:** The functions (`auth`, `rewards`, etc.) are incorrectly using `Deno.serve`, which starts a persistent web server inside a serverless environment.
-*   **Infinite Requests:** The frontend's lack of fail-safes (mentioned in Issue #1) exacerbates this by bombarding these struggling functions with infinite requests.
-*   **Result:** The serverless functions time out and are forcibly terminated by the supervisor.
+*   **Status Update:** Backend functions (`auth`, `rewards`) are still returning 546/500 errors.
+*   **Root Cause:** The functions are likely crashing or timing out ("CPU time limit reached") because the local Supabase Edge Runtime is not running or the functions are still using the incorrect `Deno.serve` architecture.
+*   **Impact:** User authentication and reward claiming remain unreliable until the Edge Functions are properly running and refactored.

 ---

 ## 🔐 Security & Authentication

-### 4. Passkey Implementation Security Flaws
+### 3. Passkey Implementation Security Flaws
 **Severity:** 🔴 CRITICAL (SECURITY RISK)
 **Module:** Authentication (`src/lib/passkey.ts`)
 **Status:** 🚧 30% IMPLEMENTED / INSECURE